maccana/postman-tech-writer-challenge/00-setup-and-orientation/README.md

 ## ✅ Next Step

-✅ Next Step

-Head to [Day 1 – API Client](https://github.com/maccana/postman-tech-writer-challenge/tree/main/01-api-client) to send your first real API request!
+Head to [01-api-client](../01-api-client/README.md) to send your first real API request!